kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - Before `NotReady`, the node raised a `ResourceExhausted` condition for `inotify-pressure` (100% of one user's watch quota, 12,288 watches).
 - The node entered `NotReady`.

 The container stayed within its own `memory.max` while the node ran out of memory and exhausted the inotify watch quota of one user, so the container's memory limit alone does not bound node-level resource consumption from descendant cgroups.
-To enforce a bound, the kubelet sets `cgroup.max.descendants` and `cgroup.max.depth` on the Pod-level cgroup it already manages when writable cgroups is enabled for the Pod.
+To bound live descendants, the kubelet applies `cgroup.max.descendants` and `cgroup.max.depth` on the Pod-level cgroup it already manages when writable cgroups is enabled for the Pod.

+#### Kubelet Stats Collection

+By default, the kubelet's cAdvisor discovers and watches every cgroup under the Pod cgroups, including cgroups that containers create.
+On a kind node running v1.37.0, a container created 200 cgroups inside its own cgroup.
+The kubelet gained 200 inotify watches, 200 housekeeping goroutines, and 200 series on `/metrics/cadvisor`.
+The kubelet released all of them when the container removed the cgroups.
+The Pod descendant limit caps each Pod subtree at 250 cgroups, and therefore at 250 watches.

+When the `PodAndContainerStatsFromCRI` feature gate ([KEP-2371](../2371-cri-pod-container-stats/README.md)) is enabled and the runtime implements `PodSandboxStats`, the kubelet disables cAdvisor's container discovery and does not watch cgroups that containers create.
+The runtime reports Pod and container stats from the Pod cgroup and each container's cgroup.
+These stats include the usage of cgroups that containers create because cgroup v2 accounts usage hierarchically.

 ## Design Details